Focus on investor’s political donations after bribery charge

 Lindberg has contributed more than $7 million since 2016 to state and federal candidates and committees, significantly favoring Republican causes.
 For example, he gave the North Carolina Republican Party almost $1.5 million in 2017 and 2018, and $500,000 to the state’s Democrats, according to state campaign finance records.

-The elected official with potentially the most at risk from the indictment is Republican Lt.
+The elected official with potentially the most at risk politically from the indictment is Republican Lt.
 Gov. Dan Forest, who is gearing up to challenge Democratic Gov. Roy Cooper in 2020.
 Forest has not been accused of any wrongdoing.

 Forest hasn’t received a direct campaign donation from Lindberg, but two political committees supporting him or other Republican statewide candidates have received more than $2.4 million from the Durham businessman since early 2017.
 Forest has taken credit for that fundraising.
 Employees for Lindberg’s Eli Global LLC and Global Bankers Insurance Group have given more than $11,000 to Forest’s campaign committee within the past three years, finance reports show.